vuepress-theme-hope/vuepress-theme-hope/packages/create/template/blog/slides.md

 ### Background

-Cutom background by adding `data-background` attribute to slide.
+Custom background by adding `data-background` attribute to slide.

 ---